-The 10 key points
+10 key points of the

-The Renters’ Reform bill is a long-awaited piece of legislation that is set to have a significant impact on the UK property industry.
+The Renters’ Reform Bill is a long-awaited piece of legislation that is set to have a significant impact on the UK property industry.

 What are its key provisions?

-1. The abolition of “No Fault” Evictions.
+1. The abolition of “No-Fault” Evictions.

 Currently, landlords can evict at any time, without providing a reason, by serving a Section 21 notice.
 This will be replaced with Section 8, which will require a legitimate reason for eviction, such as anti-social behaviour, significant rent arrears, or simply wanting to sell the property or move themselves or their family into the property.

 However, all tenants will be safeguarded by an initial 12-month protected period, during which landlords cannot evict.
+After this, the latest Renters Reform Bill has increased the mandatory threshold for rent arrears from two months to three months before a landlord can gain possession.

-2. Ending Fixed-Term Tenancies:
+2. Ending Fixed-Term Tenancies

 The end of all existing assured shorthold tenancies (ASTs) which provide fixed-term rentals.
 Instead, tenancies will not have a fixed date, and all tenants will be able to give two months’ notice to end the rental at any time.